dbursztynowski/k3s-taskforce/pi-cluster-install/ansible-tests/README.txt

 # Simple demo: checking inventory_hostname, ansible_hostname and IP addresses of local host

-# What Ansible does at the very beginning of its run: gathers facts (detailed configuration infrmation)
+# What Ansible does at the very beginning of its run: gathers facts (detailed configuration information)
 # about your hosts.
 In our example, we gather facts only about our local host, but similar information
 # will be collected about target hosts.
 Worth of noting is how detailed the gathered information is.
 # - reading about gathering facts: